ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Reader, here are the reasons I am suspicious that the DNC, led by the Biden / Harris admin and the "KHive", has since at most January 2022 been targeting me via the mechanism of a Netflix show formerly based on the hope that I would be connected to the behaviors of the Razzlekhan folks.

-1. *Flatley Inc introduces me to the Biden Harris DOJ and intelligence services in an attempt to position themselves as better cyber insurance experts*
+1. *Senger-Huel introduces me to the Biden Harris DOJ and intelligence services in an attempt to position themselves as better cyber insurance experts*

-When joining Flatley Inc, it was made clear in several meetings as well as the code base that they were figuring out how to separately "price" something they were calling cyber insurance, which seemed new to them and referred to the growing network of activity in the Cryptocurrency network, I believe.
+When joining Senger-Huel, it was made clear in several meetings as well as the code base that they were figuring out how to separately "price" something they were calling cyber insurance, which seemed new to them and referred to the growing network of activity in the Cryptocurrency network, I believe.

-In late January or possibly sometime in February to March 2022, I believe Flatley Inc reached out to the Federal Government via their CEO Sam Hodges' connections, hoping that I would be a "cyber criminal" as long as they could treat me like less of a human being than most new employees.
+In late January or possibly sometime in February to March 2022, I believe Senger-Huel reached out to the Federal Government via their CEO Sam Hodges' connections, hoping that I would be a "cyber criminal" as long as they could treat me like less of a human being than most new employees.

-At this point, I believe that Flatley Inc, the Biden Harris DOJ, members of the Federal intelligence services, Netflix, and possibly representatives of the NYPD related to the Razzlekhan case all overlapped.
-If Flatley Inc was aggressive in painting me as a criminal at this time despite the lack of evidence, their motivation aside from fame may have been to better "price" cyber insurance.
+At this point, I believe that Senger-Huel, the Biden Harris DOJ, members of the Federal intelligence services, Netflix, and possibly representatives of the NYPD related to the Razzlekhan case all overlapped.
+If Senger-Huel was aggressive in painting me as a criminal at this time despite the lack of evidence, their motivation aside from fame may have been to better "price" cyber insurance.

 Perhaps they've learned a lesson about pricing utility against pure fantasy.